CybercentreCanada/assemblyline-service-antivirus/README.md

 - ESET File Security For Linux x64 v8.0.375.0, with "Remote scanning - ICAP" enabled
   - https://help.eset.com/efs/8/en-US/

-In theory, any antivirus product will work with this service as long as it is configured for ICAP or HTTP requests.

-If you have a different antivirus product other than what we have tested with, please let us know any successes or failures so that we can adapt the service!

 ## How to add an antivirus product?
 ### Things you need: